kluchey/OMG/pages/Rules & Common Errors.md

   #+END_TIP
 - ## Dropping a Negative
 	- #+BEGIN_IMPORTANT
 	  Award Winner!
-This error is the
+This error is the **most common** to make in high school.
 	  #+END_IMPORTANT
+	- #eg Imagine yourself calculating slope using the formula $m